Family cruising in a Breeze M660 (formerly Cascade)

-Although the Cascade has the lesser powered of the Sprinter turbo diesel engines, that is the 2.2 litre 95kW/360Nm model, it still powers the motorhome along well enough and the seven speed auto is quite smooth, even in city traffic.
+Although the Breeze M660 has the lesser powered of the Sprinter turbo diesel engines, that is the 2.2 litre 95kW/360Nm model, it still powers the motorhome along well enough and the seven speed auto is quite smooth, even in city traffic.
 Being slightly narrower (2.21m/7'3") than a standard motorhome does of course help with manoeuvering around and in car parks.

 The Bottom Line

-The Cascade is not a particularly large motorhome, but it shows certain European design traits, that is a very effective use of space and because of that has certain flexibility in the way it is used.
+The Breeze M660 is not a particularly large motorhome, but it shows certain European design traits, that is a very effective use of space and because of that has certain flexibility in the way it is used.
 Certainly two people can travel in comfort, but equally a family of four could travel around without too much difficulty.
 Best of all, of course, is that you get that comfortable rear lounge with windows all round!